 · The note's immediate misspellings and grammatical error: bussiness, posession, represent[s], were intended to establish the author's ignorance.
 But, assuming the misdirection was accomplished, the author slid into a more natural use of terms that belie a better education.
 "Adequate", attache", "countermeasures", "and hence" betray the attempted deception.
 Scutiny for scrutiny was the final reminder of being uneducated.
 The Ramseys later public use of not only "hence", but the even somewhat less common "and hence", and the particular way in which they used the phrase, are consistent with Ramsey authorship.

 · Considering the possibility of an intruder, the police looked for but saw no footprints around the house nor outside its windows.
 Photographic evidence and the early local news reports (and undoubtedly Boulder's weather data that's been collected daily since 1897) contradict the later claims by many that it did not snow sufficiently the night of the murder to form footprints.
 The evening of December 25th saw light snow in Boulder with a temperature range on the 26th from 30 to 53 degrees Fahrenheit.
 However, neither the lawn nor the slowly melting snow recorded the footprints of any intruder.
+(By the way, at the Ramsey's east-facing house the shadows timestamp this crime scene photo at just after noon.)

 · A broken window had a dusy sill and an unbroken spider web in its right bottom corner.
 Below the sill police found a scuff mark and below that a piece of broken glass on the basement floor.
 However, regarding the claim of an intruder, the city's police chief later wrote, "Most investigators do not believe there was a legitimate point of entry.
 It is unknown how an intruder may have gotten in.
 [Colorado Springs investigator] Lou Smit always believed it was the basement window, but we did not agree with him, as the dust and spider web were undisturbed."